U.S. Center for SafeSport: Responsibilities and operations

 SafeSport's primary responsibility, as to which it has exclusive jurisdiction in the United States, is to review allegations of sexual misconduct within U.S. Olympic or Paralympic organizations, and to impose sanctions up to lifetime banning of a person from involvement in all Olympic sports.
-In the case of sexual abuse or sexual misconduct, the Center’s exclusive jurisdiction means that none of the other U.S. Olympic or Paralympic organizations have authority to investigate sexual misconduct in their own ranks.
+In the case of sexual abuse or sexual misconduct, the Center's exclusive jurisdiction means that individual Olympic and Paralympic organizations must accept its authority in investigating all allegations to the fullest extent of the law.
 There are no statute of limitations.
 Reporting to SafeSport, both online and by telephone, is key to its mission.

 Upon receiving a report, Center staff considers the number of individuals who allege that they have experienced misconduct, whether they were minors, the number of witnesses, and the volume of and difficulty in obtaining evidence.
 The severity of abuse and misconduct can range from inappropriate conduct (such as butt slapping), to rape and forcible sexual assault.
 On a discretionary basis, SafeSport also reviews and acts on allegations other than those of sexual abuse or sexual misconduct, such as emotional abuse, bullying, and harassment.
 SafeSport collaborates with law enforcement on reported investigations.